Is it Safe to Fly with an Ear Infection?3 min read

 If you’ve ever flown before, you’ve probably experienced your ears popping.
 This occurs when the eustachian tube, a narrow canal in your ear, equalizes your ear pressure.

-If the pressure within your ear builds too much, it can lead to a ruptured eardrum––turning your uncomfortable flight into a painful experience.
+If the pressure within your ear builds too much, it can lead to a ruptured eardrum—turning your uncomfortable flight into an incredibly painful and dangerous experience.

 How to Safely Fly with an Ear Infection

-First off, if at all possible, avoid flying with an ear infection.
-This is particularly true for small children.
+If at all possible, it’s best to avoid flying with an ear infection.
+This is particularly true for small children, whose eustachian tube is more likely to be blocked.

 However, if you absolutely have to board a plane, here are a few steps you can take to reduce pressure in your ears.